 The latest gameplay trailer has further emphasised this fact, with glimpses of the Souls formula that many have come to know and adore.
 This mainly comes through in movements like dodges and boss encounters, but the introduction of ranged combat and the overall use of the mechs will definitely provide plenty of new ideas and experiences.

 Armored Core 6 will also be the first FromSoftware game since Dark Souls 2 where Hidetaka Miyazaki isn't involved as director.
 While he did serve the role early in development, it was swiftly handed over to Yamamura with Miyazaki supposedly taking a consulting approach from that point forward.

-Armored Core 6 Platforms
+What platforms will Armored Core 6 be on?